 The 3,000 pools are fed by a hypersaline underground spring that originated 110 million years ago during the formation of the Andes Mountains.

 Currently, these natural salt pools attract hundreds of tourists.
 The view that you get from this landscape is beautiful.

 The people of Maras commercialize this salt, just as the Incas did hundreds of years ago.

-Maras is located at a distance of 39 km.
-Via Cusco - Chinchero of 39 km via Izcuchaqa - Chequerec, and 49 km via Cusco - Chinchero (the most recommended as it is a paved highway).
+Salineras and Maras are located at a distance of 39 km.
+Via Cuzco - Chinchero of 39 km via Izcuchaqa - Chequerec, and 49 km via Cusco - Chinchero (the most recommended as it is a paved highway).

 Legend has it that the salty waters that flow from the mountain are the tears of Ayar Cachi.
 Within Inca mythology, this was one of the 4 brothers and sisters that originated the great empire of the Incas: The God Wiracocha made these brothers come out of a cave to found a great empire.
 Ayar Cachi threw a stone at a mountain forming a ravine.
 Then his brothers, fearing his strength and power, locked him up in the cave with deception, preventing him from being the founder of the empire.
 The tears of this character formed the pools that the sun dried later, forming the salt flats.

 The ancient legacy of the Maras Salineras stretches across millennia.
 Emerging from the peaks of Qaqawiñay mountain, briny waters surge forth, embracing the sun's potent rays that, upon evaporation, give rise to the distinctive natural salt wells synonymous with Maras.

 Yet, intertwined with this geological history is a mythic narrative harking back to the renowned legend of The Ayar Brothers.
 Centered on Ayar Cachi, the mightiest sibling, who, alongside Manco Cápac, embarked on the odyssey to establish Cusco.